 On this page

-We're building the first phase of the Granville Connector with the installation of new pedestrian and cyclist connections across the Granville Bridge.
-We're also removing the north Granville loops to create a standard street grid layout.
+We have built the first phase of the Granville Connector with the installation of new pedestrian and cyclist connections across the Granville Bridge.
+We have also removed the north Granville loops and created a standard street grid layout.

 This work will transform the way we use the bridge by creating safer, more convenient access to active transportation and transit while enabling future improvements.